quasarstream/PHP-FFmpeg-video-streaming/README.md

 $input_path = '/var/www/media/videos/test.mp4';// the path to the video

 //You can transcode videos using a callback method.
-If you do not wish to transcode video, it can be null
+If you do not want to transcode video, it can be null
 $listener = function ($audio, $format, $percentage) {
     echo "$percentage % transcoded\n";
 };